 In the commissioning test, the final system of FADC and FTB boards, that were described in section~\ref{sec:C2_offdet_elec}, were used for the readout of the detector signals.
 Also, the final environmental system to monitor the temperature of the detector and the CO$_{2}$ cooling tubes, that was described in section~\ref{sec:temp_mon}, was used.
 The functionality of the equipment and the firmware and software was confirmed.

-\lvlthreesection{Results and Conclusions} \editor{Katsuro}
+\lvlthreesection{Results and conclusions} \editor{Katsuro}

-The SVD halves ran stably during the commissioning and about $3\times 10^{7}$ cosmic-muon events were recorded.
-From the commissioning test, we confirmed all the sensors are working properly.
+The SVD halves ran stably during the commissioning and about $3\times 10^{7}$ cosmic-muon events were recorded, confirming that all the sensors were working properly.
 All the noise and calibration constants were stable over the entire two-month period.
 The noises in the sensors were consistent with our expectations which took into account the various noise contributions significantly depending on the sensor side and location in the ladder.
 A summary of the noise contributions for the various sensors is shown in section~\ref{sec:C7_performance}.
 The number of defective strips, which had anomalous values of the noise, gain, or pedestals, was about 1\% per sensor.
-This number was driven by the pinholes which were already present in the produced silicon sensors, and only few additional bad channels, like shorts or opens, introduced during the ladder assembly.
+This number was driven by the pinholes which were already present in the produced silicon sensors, and only a few additional bad channels, like short- or open-circuits, introduced during the ladder assembly.

-We also had the opportunity to observe and fully characterize a number of peculiar effects, for example a sensor turn ON effect, cross talk effects, which were clearly seen for the first time during commissioning in the cold and dry environment.
-We confirmed that they do not affect the performance, but deserved attention to operate SVD in a proper way.
+It was also possible to observe and fully characterize a number of peculiar effects, for example the sensor turn ON effect, or cross talk effects, which were visible for the first time during commissioning in the cold and dry environment.
+Although they do not affect the performance, they deserve attention to operate SVD in a proper way.
 Details of these effects are described in section~\ref{sec:C6_operation}.

 The flow of the CO$_{2}$ coolant in the cooling circuits was also confirmed by checking temperatures of the cooling channels measured with the NTC.
 Only one NTC sensor was found dysfunctional, however not affecting the ability of the environment monitor and control thanks to the redundancy of the sensors.
-Functionality of other NTC and all FOS for the temperature measurement was confirmed.
+The functionality of other NTC and all FOS for the temperature measurement was confirmed.